 Protect your kids' eyes with these 6 tips

 Although kids will be kids, it's important as parents to encourage your children to be safe.
-Not only should you promote safe activities such as wearing a helmet while you ride your bike, but you should also be concerned about eye safety.
+Not only should you promote safe activities such as wearing a helmet while riding a bike, you should also be concerned about eye safety.
 Ocular injuries are the most common cause of acquired monocular blindness in children.

-Kids are more at risk for these injuries due to immature motor skills and lack of common sense.
-Pediatric eye injuries can occur anywhere: Children can experience ocular trauma by being poked in the eye with a body part, stick or metal object or by running into and falling into similar objects.
+Kids are more at risk for these injuries due to immature motor skills.
+Pediatric eye injuries can occur anywhere: Children can experience ocular trauma by being poked in the eye or by running into or falling into objects.